BlauHimmel/CUDA-based-GPU-RayTracer/README.md

   * Make sure the project has correct INCLUDE and LIBRARY Pathes of the above libraries.
   * Make sure the CUDA 5.5 is selected in the [Build Customization] Setting.
   * Make sure the compute_10/sm_10 compute version is remvoed from the Code Generation setting under the [0CUDA C/C++] setting
+  * Place the needed DLL inside the execution folder.
-  * Place testScene.scene in the execution folder.
+  * Place testScene.scene and model venusv.obj & box.obj in the execution folder.
   * You are good to go.